Geelong Botanic Gardens: 2006 Water Restrictions

 In the summer of 2006 Australia was at the height a of crippling drought.
 As a response to the crisis, stage 4 water restrictions were enforced upon the Barwon area which prevented residential, commercial, and public gardens from being watered.
 However, an exemption was granted to the Geelong Botanic Gardens to allow mains water to be used, this was mainly due to the fact that the gardens house heritage trees and collections of plants used for scientific purposes.

 Despite this, the garden was still negatively affected by the drought.
 Every part of the gardens irrigation system was throttled to output the minimum volume of water needed for the gardens to survive, thus stunting the photosynthesis, respiration and transpiration processes in the plant life affected.
 This caused minor wilting, discoloration and even death in some specimens, but by and large the garden survived and now thrives to this day.

 In 2011, the Australian government provided funding to the city of greater Geelong in order to develop a storm water treatment facility that would allow the storage and reuse of storm water.
 The plan was conceived in 2008 as an answer to the drought crisis of the current day and involved the capture of storm water throughout the region of East Geelong for redistribution throughout Eastern Park and the Geelong Botanic Gardens.
-This required a full restructuring of the irrigation system that would connect to the 250,000 liter storage tanks that would be placed at the edge of the gardens.
-While this reconstruction was underway, all plant life previously connected to the old irrigation system would be analyzed to further improve the efficiency of the new irrigation system's design.
+This required a full restructuring of the irrigation system that would connect to the 250,000 litre storage tanks that would be placed at the edge of the gardens.
+While this reconstruction was underway, all plant life previously connected to the old irrigation system would be analysed to further improve the efficiency of the new irrigation system's design.
 The full restructuring of the irrigation systems commenced in 2013 and finalized in 2017 along with the development of the storm water treatment facility.